-Many dogs can go for a short time eating foods generally similar to what we eat, although it’s important to avoid spicy or high-fat foods and carefully remove any bones and excess fat.
-Avoid grease or fatty drippings from cooking meats.
+Many dogs can eat foods similar to what we eat for a short time, but avoiding spicy or high-fat foods is important.
+It would help to carefully remove any bones and excess fat before feeding your dog.
+Additionally, avoiding giving them grease or fatty drippings from cooking meats is important.

-How do we handle our dogs from becoming virus carriers?
+How do we keep our dogs from becoming virus carriers?

 - Walk on a leash when outdoors.

-- In contact with high-risk species, it is vital to clean and disinfect animal contact surfaces as soon as possible.
-For example, if you have had contact with a dog showing signs of flu-like illness, ensure that all areas are clean and disinfected that may have been in close contact.
+- In contact with high-risk species, cleaning and disinfecting animal contact surfaces as soon as possible is vital.
+For example, if you have had contact with a dog showing signs of flu-like illness, ensure that all areas that may have been in close contact are clean and disinfected.

-- If you catch your pet sneezing, coughing or showing signs of lethargy, it is best to immediately call your vet at the first sign of illness and keep them indoors to prevent further spread.
+- If your pet shows symptoms of infection, such as sneezing, coughing or lethargy, immediately call your vet and keep them indoors to prevent spreading.

 - It is unclear whether animals such as ferrets or rats can get infected.
-However, dog disease symptoms are often associated with common viral and bacterial infections that cannot transmit to people (e.g. kennel cough and canine flu).
+However, dog disease symptoms are often associated with common viral and bacterial infections that cannot be transmitted to people (e.g. kennel cough and canine flu).